 Critical theory already provides aspects of a progressive methodology for researching the social world.
 Douglas Kellner summarizes its techniques in Critical Theory and the Crisis of Social Theory.
 Heathwood honors and aims to develop and advance these progressive techniques as well as those of others, but not just by copying them.
 The aim is instead to advance these concepts and techniques, and this means also moving beyond them and also undertaking a far more integrative approach to researching and understanding social phenomena.

 Such an integrative approach includes attempts to advance debates between differing perspectives / approaches and work through various core methodological and epistemological stalemates, relying on the advance and maturation of critical realism and its epistemological and methodological perspectives (as an alternative to social positivism and poststructuralism).
 For example, in seeking to understand the roots of social, economic and environmental crises, Heathwood aims to move beyond the limits of both social positivist and post-structuralist approaches.
-Another example can be found in Heathwood’s support of research projects that attempt to work through and progress beyond sociological relativism without falling back into positivism, all the while preserving such concepts as causality.
+Another example can be found in Heathwood’s support of research projects that attempt to work through and progress beyond sociological relativism without falling back into social positivism, all the while preserving such concepts as causality.
 Finally, one more example can be found in efforts to understand root causes of social phenomena that advance both concepts of causation and also the intricacies of the relation between structure-agency, etc. In each case, Heathwood supports research which seeks to advance a progressive methodology in practice.
 (For more, see below section ‘Methodological Innovation: A Breakdown’).

 Social philosophy and critical realism

-What critical theory continues to offer today – its positive legacy – is its still deeply relevant and vital normative foundations (Allen, 2016).
+What critical theory and critical social philosophy continues to offer today – its positive legacy – is its still deeply relevant and vital normative foundations (Allen, 2016).
 Much as with constructive approaches in other philosophical schools, such as the positive developments in certain strands of Anglo-American philosophy, Heathwood’s integrative approach seeks to preserve such vital normativity whilst developing an infusion of key insights provided by other movements, relying on the advancements of critical realism.

 Heathwood thus seeks to combine and integrate a variety of frameworks, methods and approaches across academic disciplines, guiding this practice from the basis of the still deeply relevant and vital normative foundations of critical theory (Allen, 2016).
 These normative foundations, which represent the best of Radical Enlightenment (Bronner, 2004), continue to offer a guiding basis when it comes to core interventions across a range of key philosophical, empirical, scientific and practical points of debate.